j-lawrence-b1/string-path-search/README.md

 <pre>
     python3 scanner.py [OPTIONS] <scan-root> [<search-term> [...]]
     where:
-        -a, --unpack-archives = Unpack and scan within archives (Default: Arhives will NOT be uncompressed and will be scanned as a single file).
-LIMITATIONS: Only zip and tar archives will be unpacked.
+        -a, --scan-archives = Unpack and scan within archives (Default: Skip arhive files.
+LIMITATIONS: Only zip and tar archives can be scanned.
 Only gzip and bzip2 tar compression methods are supported.
         -B, --branding-text=<branding-text> = A string of text containing company or other information to add above the column headers in scan reports (Default: no text).